 - NVIDIA RTX 3070 dedicated graphics card

-The integrated graphics card is far weaker as compared to the dedicated graphics card.
+The integrated graphics card is far weaker than the dedicated graphics card.
 The integrated graphics card powers the basic tasks.
-The dedicated graphics card kicks in when graphic intensive and heavier tasks are performed such as gaming or editing.
+The dedicated graphics card kicks in when graphic intensive and heavier tasks such as gaming or editing are performed.

-This helps in conserving battery on laptop.
-Integrated GPU uses less power as compared to the dedicated GPU.
+This helps in conserving the battery on the laptop.
+Integrated GPU uses less power as compared to dedicated GPU.

-You do need to have a dedicated graphics card in your PC.
-An integrated graphics is more than sufficient for average systems.
+You do need to have a dedicated graphics card on your PC.
+Integrated graphics is more than sufficient for average systems.

 2. Using CPU-Z to Find Out What PC You Have

-While the Task Manager is an excellent built-in utility, it is a bit limited in what details it can provide.
+While the Task Manager is an excellent built-in utility, it is limited in what details it can provide.

-The Task Manager does miss out some of the more important specs including:
+The Task Manager does miss out on some of the more critical specs, including: